jayblazen/jayblazen.github.io/README.md

-# jayblazen.github.io
+jayblazen.github.io
-test site for smth
+test site for my 210 comp sci project open jayblazen.github.io to play on the web